-(1) Since the effectiveness of the Plan of Arrangement with Azucar on July 31, 2015, Azucar has compensated the Company 30% of any shared personnel's fees and/or wages.
-The above table reflects only the compensation for each individual paid by Almaden after recovery of such 30% from Azucar.
+(2) Effective May 18, 2018, Almadex has compensated the Company 20% of any shared personnel's fees and/or wages.
+The above table reflects only the compensation for each individual paid by Almaden after recovery of such 20% from Almadex.